 This course was co-authored by Melissa Durbin; she has over 25 years of wastewater treatment teaching experience as a college instructor.
-Melissa has written the several nationally accepted wastewater treatment/collections manuals since 2001.
-This course has been accepted in some States for continuing education credit.
-Melissa has taught approximately 10,000 students about water/wastewater treatment and collections/ pretreatment related classes.
+Melissa has written the several nationally accepted wastewater treatment manuals since 2001.
+This course has been accepted in most States for continuing education credit.
+Melissa has taught approximately 10,000 students about water/wastewater treatment, disinfection and related classes.
 She will be available to answer questions relating this course.